southworks/botbuilder-js/docs/FunctionalTests/functional_tests_on_bots_from_scratch_to_ci.md

 A functional test is a testing process that aims to validate if the behavior of an application matches the business requirements.

-In this case, we create a bot that aims to respond to user messages with an echo.
+In this case, we created a bot that aims to respond to user messages with an echo.
 The purpose of this functional test will be to verify that a bot deployed in Azure complies with this behavior.

 ```
 user: Contoso